SietseAchterop/RtcNoordApp/README.md

   - In the lower left part of the screens there is a status message.
   - Create a csv-file of the interesting part of a session using the Powerline software, creating a single piece and export the traces.
     Then paste that in, e.g, notepad.
 Finally put the result with a csv file extention in the csv-data directory, or a subdirectory thereof.
+  - Name the csv with rowernames, date and powerline session number in the name, e.g JohnWill_250220_0123.csv
+  - Save the file in the subdirectory for the correct year in csv_data.
   - Multiple csv-files can also be concatenated and used as the csv-file to create a session.
   - A few csv-files are already included.
   - Start the app and select the csv-file from the menu.
     Now data is preprocessed and saved in a sessionInfo-file and a dataObject-file.
-    The csv-file is not used anymore.
+  - Eventually session informatie will be added to the csv-file.
-  - You can only use files that are in the csv- and session-data- directories.
+  - You can only access files that are in the csv- and session-data- directories.
   - You can create subdirectories in the csv-data to organize your data according to years e.g.
-    There subdirectories will automatically be replicated in the session-data and reports directories.
+    These subdirectories will automatically be replicated in the session-data and reports directories.
   - There is a very basic backup mechanism if a session is created a second time.
 The previous session file wil be saved in a directory 'old'.
   - The program consists of several tabs that can be selected at the bottom of the screen.
       - Setup pieces: the interesting parts can be selected for further study.